xloayza/view.and.data-timeliner-mvc-sample/README.md

       * [delete all] : delete all tasks
       * [choose task data] : load an existing task file on client (currently csv, or txt)
       * [New Model]: load a new model. it allows the user to choose a local model and upload it to view service, and the web page can display the new model.
 The user can work with Timeliner with the new model
       * [demo task] : load an existing task file on server.
-In this case, it is timelinerdata.txt in Content folder.
+In this case, it is [demotask.txt](https://github.com/Developer-Autodesk/view.and.data-timeliner-mvc-sample/blob/master/Timeliner/Content/demotask.txt).
 It can only be useful for the demo model [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd).
 If current model is different, the code will pop out an error message.
       * [play] : starts a simulation process.
 Currently, only 'construction' of task type is implemented
       * [Pause]: pause a simulation process
       * [End]:   stop a simulation process